Cluster equivalence and graded derived equivalence: Graded derived equivalence for cluster equivalent algebras

 Here are the $\ZZ$-coverings of the $\ZZ$-graded algebras $H$ and $\Lambda_3$

 By Theorem~\ref{maintheorem} we have a derived equivalence $\Dd^b(\cov{H}{\ZZ})\simeq \Dd^b(\cov{\Lambda_3}{\ZZ}).$ \end{exa}

-\begin{rema} The algebras given by the quivers and the relation $ba=0$ are derived equivalent, one can pass from one to the other by doing the left mutation in the derived category at vertex 2.
-Using this repeatedly one can also directly check that we have a derived equivalence $\Dd^b(\cov{H}{\ZZ})\simeq \Dd^b(\cov{\Lambda_3}{\ZZ})$. \end{rema}
+\begin{rema} \begin{enumerate} \item The algebras given by the quivers and the relation $ba=0$ are derived equivalent, one can pass from one to the other by doing the left mutation in the derived category at vertex 2.
+Using this repeatedly one can also directly check that we have a derived equivalence $\Dd^b(\cov{H}{\ZZ})\simeq \Dd^b(\cov{\Lambda_3}{\ZZ})$. \item In the paper \cite{AO3}, we use Theorem~\ref{maintheorem} to deduce the shape of AR-quiver of the derived category $\Dd^b(\Lambda_3)$, and of any algebra which is cluster equivalent to the path algebra of a quiver of type $\tilde{A}_n$. \end{enumerate} \end{rema}

 [1]{$^{#1}$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}